All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Expect some GI overlap.
 GLP-1 medications commonly cause nausea, bloating, and constipation.
 Iron supplements are independently known for causing the same symptoms.
 When you take both, these effects can compound.
 Starting iron at a low dose and gradually increasing may help your body adjust.

 • Reduced dietary intake is the main risk factor.
 The reason iron levels may drop during GLP-1 treatment has nothing to do with the drug itself.
-It is because you are eating less food, including iron-rich foods like red meat, liver, shellfish, lentils, and spinach.
+It's because you're eating less food, including iron-rich foods like red meat, liver, shellfish, lentils, and spinach.
 This effect builds up over months.

 • Certain populations need closer monitoring.
 Premenopausal women, vegetarians, vegans, patients with inflammatory bowel disease, and those with a history of GI surgery should have their iron levels monitored more frequently during GLP-1 therapy.